VivianConcinnity/waterscraping/README.md

 Change this variable to another valid county's name from the same page.
 Currently, the program is pulling info from the Uintah county's canals.

+The `FILE_NAME` variable is the name of the .xlsx file saved to the same directory as the Python file.
+Change the variable to the desired name you want to save the .xlsx file under.

 ## Station Webscraping

 The `Station Webscraping.py` file navigates to the [Ashley Creek system page](https://www.waterrights.utah.gov/distribution/WaterRecords.asp?system_name=ASHLEY%20CREEK) on the Utah Division of Water Rights site, pulls information from each station in the Ashley Creek system, and writes it to a spreadsheet in an Excel .xlsx file.
 This data includes: